adolby/Kryvo/README.md

 ## Theming

-Kryvo supports user theming.
+Kryvo supports user theming on desktop platforms.
 To create your own theme, start with the kryvo.qss file in the themes directory as your template.
 The kryvo.qss file is a stylesheet file that has syntax very similar to CSS.

 Colors, fonts, and many other attributes can be styled.
 Save your stylesheet file inside of the themes folder.
 To apply your theme to Kryvo, edit the settings.ini file located in the same directory as kryvo.exe.
 Change the value styleSheetPath to your newly created stylesheet file.